lskatz/Kalamari/paper/paper.md

 However, other descriptions for building databases such as for BLAST [@camacho2009blast+] or Mash [@ondov2016mash] can be found in the documentation.

-For singular genomes, a metagenomic database is useful for quality control because a user can have a null hypothesis that the sample is a metagenomic sample with a singular taxon.
+For single genomes, a metagenomic database is useful for quality control because a user can have a null hypothesis that the sample is a metagenomic sample with a singular taxon.
 An alternate hypothesis of contamination can be supported when conflicting taxa are detected by the database.
 Therefore, a data scientist could use Kalamari as a way to detect contamination.